wethod/learning-center-staging/content/alerts/index.md

 ### Planning or Timesheet but Probability < 90%

-This alert is shown to the project manager who have created orders not sent yet.
+This alert is shown if you're manager of a project with probability lower than 90% but which already have a planning and/or timesheets.

 ### Planning > Project Status

-This alert is shown to the project manager who have created orders not sent yet.
+This alert is shown if you're manager of a project for which are planned (in the future) more days than the last project status days.
+What's the meaning of requiring more resources than what you really need?

 ### Client PO / Project Probablity

-This alert is shown to the project manager who have created orders not sent yet.
+This alert is shown to the project manager if one of the following situations happens:

+* Project has probability of 100% but there isn't a Purchase Order set for the project;

+* A Purchase Order is set for the project despite its probability is lower than 100%.

+A Purchase Order is needed to emit invoices, so it's strange that a 100% probability project hasn't a Purchase Order or vice versa.

 ### Project Start